 Which Surfaces Can I Use It On?

-With that in mind, remember that they will not work on regular paper.
-So if you want to test them out before doing this project, use a spare piece of clear plastic from the recycling or an extra tile that you have lying around from your latest renovation project!
+With that in mind, remember that alcohol ink will not work on regular paper.
+So if you want to test things out before doing this project, use a spare piece of clear plastic from the recycling or an extra tile that you have lying around from your latest renovation project!

 (And if this project gets you hooked on alcohol ink, consider buying Yupo paper to experiment with it further!
 It’s a special type of synthetic paper that is non-porous and perfect for alcohol ink.)